9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * How does MVC influence the design of a codebase?
 * What methods are part of the controller life-cycle?
 The view life-cycle?
 * What design patterns does iOS make use of?
 What design patterns do you use in your codebase?
-* What threads does iOS provide and how can you best utilize them?
+* What queues does iOS provide and how can you best utilize them?
 * Give a brief description of how `UIScrollView` is implemented.
 How does it operate with gesture recognizers, multiple touches and the run loops?
 * What API would you add or improve on iOS?